Sullivan & Cromwell LLP Logo Sullivan & Cromwell LLP Logo

 • Alumni

-Home / Insights / Blog: Legal Developments Affecting The Workplace / Blog Post
+Home / Insights / Blog: Legal Developments Affecting the Workplace / Blog Post

 Federal Government Drops Consideration of DEI Policies in Federal Contract Awards